-- Applicants who have been diagnosed as developmentally disabled (Students must submit verification from their guidance office.) - Applicants who possess a GED, high school equivalency (whose high school class graduated 3+ years prior to applying) - Applicants who have been high school graduates for three years or more
+- Applicants who have been diagnosed as developmentally disabled (must submit verification). - Applicants who possess a GED, high school equivalency (whose high school class graduated 3+ years prior to applying). - Applicants who have been high school graduates for three years or more.